uwhackweek/hackweeks-as-a-service/_sources/services.md

 :card: + my-2
 :header: + bg-client

-**Technical Helper**
+**Technical Specialist**
 ^^^^^^^^^^^^^^

-Technical Helpers are available to troubleshoot technical challenges as they arise.
-They may also assist in setting up GitHub organizations, websites, wiki pages and Google forms that support event planning and delivery.
+Technical Specialists are available to troubleshoot technical challenges and teach organizers how to use various tools.
+They assist in setting up GitHub organizations, websites and other technology that supports event planning and delivery.

 ````
 `````